Coronavirus Testing Explained: Antibody (IgG and IgM) Testing, PCR Testing and Antigen Testing

 |According to the instructions on the kit, add one drop of the blood to the specimen well and add two drops of the buffer solution to the buffer well.|

 |The results will appear within 10 minutes.
 Any interpretation after 15 minutes is considered invalid.|

-The test cassette contains a conjugate pad with SARS-CoV-2 recombinant antigens, an IgG line coated with an anti-human IgM line, an IgM line coated with anti-human IgM, and a control line.
+The antibody instant COVID-19 test contains a conjugate pad with SARS-CoV-2 recombinant antigens, an IgG line coated with an anti-human IgM line, an IgM line coated with anti-human IgM, and a control line.